 Despite growing up overseas for a period of time Kieran did a large chunk of his school years in Blenheim so considers himself a local.
 He is happy to be back in a warmer climate after spending several years in Dunedin as a scarfie.

 Like all of our team at Edge Physio Kieran is passionate about movement and sport and is enjoying being back amongst the Marlborough sporting community.
 View details »

 Richie has extensive experience within the field of Sports Physiotherapy.
 He has spent time touring nationally and internationally as the Head Physiotherapist for the Blackcaps, the NZ A Cricket team, the Canterbury Wizards, the Essex County Cricket team, the Samoan Rugby team, the Auckland Blues and the Tasman Red Devils.
-He is currently the Physiotherapist for the NZ U20 Rugby team, the NZ Schools Rugby team and the Tasman Makos playing in the Mitre 10 Cup.
+He is currently the Physiotherapist for the NZ U20 Rugby team and the Tasman Makos playing in the NPC.
 Richie also holds the local contract as the approved provider for High Performance Sport New Zealand working with elite athletes in many sports.

 It goes without saying Richie has an interest in Sports Physiotherapy however you don’t have to be an athlete for him to help you.
 Using all of the skills he has acquired over the years he has a high level of knowledge and will put all of his experience gained into getting you back on track.
-When Richie isn’t at the clinic you might spot him on his mountain bike up on the Wither Hills, chasing a little ball around a golf course or standing behind a swing for hours at a local park satisfying his children's favourite hobby.
+When Richie isn’t at the clinic you might spot him on his mountain bike up on the Wither Hills, running down our fantastic riverbank track, chasing a little ball around a golf course or spending time keeping active with his wife and two children.
 View details »